BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

     * Inputs:
       * vector: Vector4

+* Particle:
+  * `ParticleBlendMultiply`: The "blend/multiply" module of the particle shader
+    * Inputs:
+      * color: Color4
+      * alphaTexture: Float
+      * alphaColor: Float
+    * Outputs:
+      * blendColor: Color4

+  * `ParticleColor`: The color of the particle
+    * Outputs:
+      * output: Color4

+  * `ParticlePositionWorld`: The world position of the particle
+    * Outputs:
+      * output: Vector3

+  * `ParticleRampGradient`: The "ramp gradient" module of the particle shader
+    * Inputs:
+      * color: Color4
+    * Outputs:
+      * rampColor: Color4

+  * `ParticleTexture`: The texture of the particle
+    * Inputs:
+      * uv: Vector2
+    * Outputs:
+      * rgba: Color4
+      * rgb: Color3
+      * r: Float
+      * g: Float
+      * b: Float
+      * a: Float

+  * `ParticleTextureMask`: The textureMask property of the particle
+    * Outputs:
+      * output: Color4

+  * `ParticleUV`: the uv coordinates of the particle
+    * Outputs:
+      * output: Vector2

 * PBR: (since 4.2)
   * `AmbientOcclusion`: The ambient occlusion module of the PBR material
     * Inputs: